 No matter where you’re at in your career, learning something new can only help you.
 Looking for a new job?
 A unique skill could easily set you apart from the hundreds of other applicants.
 Consider certificate and degree programs at HCC.

-Free LinkedIn Learning Videos courtesy of Henderson County Public Library.
-Access by going to hcpl.org, select "Online Resources" from top tab options.
-Select "Alphabetical Listing".
-Select "Lynda.com" from the list (which is now called LinkedIn Learning).
-Contact the library if you need your library card or pin number.
+Free Udemy online courses courtesy of Henderson County Public Library.
+Access by going to hcpl.org, select "Udemy" from listed options.
+Contact the library if you need a library card or pin number.
 270-826-3712.